DEI

 Staff Learning Opportunities

 We know that alignment is key to root out racism and saviorism within our agency.
 As we work to become an anti-racist organization, we have partnered with the Sankofa Leadership Network (SLN) to provide several sessions that center on DEI concepts such as equity leadership, unconscious bias, and microaggressions.
-Topics we are exploring together include:
+Topics we have explored together include:

 • The purpose and intent of equity efforts in community and institutions.